-Noko Baby Holiday Dresses for baby and girls in soft corduroy and elegant velvet.
+Noko Baby Easter Holiday Dresses for baby and girls.
+Pretty spring party dresses in bright colors and graphic prints.

 Noko Inc. was created by Maureen Chianese and Jennifer Friese in 2006, two Americans living in Tokyo for over four years.
 Both are enthralled with Japan and the visual cues of its deep-rooted culture.
 Much of their inspiration came from taking in the day-to-day sights in Japan, but it was the birth of their daughters, four days apart, that led to the idea to make baby clothes from tenugui.
 In the nine years since inception, Noko has sold over 5000 dresses all over the world.